junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

 They keep an eye on the newspaper and posters while moving around.
 It's always good to know what the lawmen know about them.
-And for Dean, he certainly can use a good indication of how big of a noise in the era that he has made.
+And for Dean, he certainly can use a good reminder of how big of a noise in the era that he has made.

 The newspapers aren't always accurate -- as they have forever been.
 But at least the big titles usually get their names right, some included their sketches similar to the wanted posters, others tell an over-detailed story of their robbery:

 "Bank robbed in Rattlesnake Bend, Nevada" -- with a photo of empty case where the gold is supposed to be.

-"Cowboy killed in Cattle Creek, Kansas, Clint Eastwood's new headcount" -- with paragraphs after paragraphs of some witness saying how legendary he is, but not in the coldblooded way, only charming and attractive, and that dead cowboy was a bully in the town.
+"Cowboy killed in Cattle Creek, Kansas, Clint Eastwood's new headcount" -- with paragraphs after paragraphs of some witness saying how legendary he is, but not in the coldblooded way, only elegant and attractive, and that dead cowboy was a bully in the town.

 Dean is amused at that one.
 "We were never even in Kansas!"

 And Butch answers with: "That's just how the story travels."

-"Silver Gulch, California: Robinhood appears" -- the small secondary title: "Mine robbed, Gold for the whole town".
+"Silver Gulch, California: Robinhood appears" -- the small secondary title reads: "Mine robbed, Gold for the whole town".
 A pissed off mine owner's curses take over most of the report.

 "Well, that one we might can actually try."
 Dean says.